-So, you want to publish tutorials or technical articles, whether it’s for yourself or for a brand you manage.
+So, you want to publish tutorials or technical articles, perhaps for yourself or for a brand you manage.
 Creating and hosting your own blog from scratch is no easy task; luckily there are pre-built and managed platforms where you can publish your work without having to run your own site.

 These platforms mostly let you create an account and start writing.
-From there they handle distribution and take care of all the other platform management tasks.
+From there, they handle distribution and take care of all the other platform management tasks.

 If you are running your own blog already, it is still a good idea to take advantage of the large communities of these platforms to redistribute your articles and gain more exposure.

-There are a plethora of blogging platforms to choose from, each with their own advantages and disadvantages.
+There is a plethora of blogging platforms to choose from, each with their own advantages and disadvantages.
 In this article, we aim to make the decision a little easier by comparing the top blogging platforms for developers.

-If you just want to know which to use and get on with it you should probably use:
+If you just want to know which to use and get on with it, you should probably use:

 Before we dive into detailed comparisons, here’s a quick overview of each platform.